Michael Madhusudan Dutt: Early life

-Dutt was born in Sagardari, a village in Keshabpur Upazila, Jessore District of Bengal, to a Hindu family.
-His family being reasonably well-off, Dutt received an education in the English language and additional tutorship in English at home.
+Madhusudan was born in Sagardari, a village in Keshabpur Upazila, Jessore District of Bengal (present-day Bangladesh), to a Hindu family.
+His father was Rajnarayan Dutt, who was a lawyer and his mother was Jahnabi Devi.
+His family, being reasonably well-off, ensured that Madhusudan received an education in the English language and additional tutorship in English at home.
 Rajnarayan had intended for this Western education to open the doors for a government position for his son.

 College and religious conversion

-After he finished his education in Sagordari at roughly the age of fifteen, Rajnarayan sent Madhusudhan to Calcutta to attend Hindu College with the eventual aim of becoming a barrister.
+After he finished his education in Sagardari at roughly the age of fifteen, Rajnarayan sent Madhusudhan to Calcutta to attend Hindu College with the eventual aim of becoming a barrister.
 At Hindu College, Michael studied under a westernized curriculum in a university which had been expressly founded for the "uplift of the natives".
-The university stipulated that all students had to dress in Western clothing, eat European cuisine using cutlery, learn British songs and speak only English with the aim of creating an anglicized middle class of Indians which would serve as officials in the colonial administration.
-During his time at Hindu College, Madhusudhan developed an aversion to Indian culture and a deep yearning to become accepted into European culture.
-He expressed these sentiments in one of his poems:
+The college required all students to wear Western clothing, eat European cuisine with cutlery, learn British songs, and speak exclusively in English—with the aim of creating an anglicized Indian middle class to serve as officials in the colonial administration.

-"Where man in all his truest glory lives,

-And nature's face is exquisitely sweet;